 Paying Student Accessibility Services

-Paying for services received outside of Student Accessibility Services
+Paying for services received outside of Accessibility Resources

 Some students may have discussed with their Advisor an arrangement of accommodations that the student is responsible for accessing and arranging, such as disability related tutoring.
 Your grant cheque will be used to cover these services and payment to those that have provided these services will be arranged by you.
 Make sure you get receipts from your tutors or other service providers.